-- After saving the song, a document button will appear next to the song whenever the song appears in Set List Maker.
+- After saving the song, a document button will appear when you view the song.
 You can tap the button to view your lyrics full-screen in most windows, or within the document viewer in the song view in layouts that contain a document viewer.

 When you view your lyrics from the Songs list or from a song in a show, you can use the following features:

 - Swipe up or down to scroll through long lyrics, or tap the top or bottom third of the lyrics to jump to the previous or next page.

 - Tap the left or right third of the lyrics to switch to adjacent documents, if documents are attached to the same song.

 - Pinch to resize the lyrics or chords text.

 - If you're showing lyrics over the top of your song layout, double-tap the center of the lyrics to hide them again.

 - Tap the document tools button in the top right corner to save the current text sizes, reset the text sizes, show or hide the chords field, show or hide bracketed chords or toggle in and out of full-screen display.

 - Double-tap the left third of a line of lyrics to highlight that line and scroll it to the middle of the screen.
 You can record these highlights in an automation track to create a karaoke-style lyrics display, with each line highlighted in time to the music.
 (Requires iOS 10+ or Android.)

 - From a show only: If an arrow appears in the document icon, tap it to begin auto-scrolling.